CBIConsulting/ProperTable/README.md

-The compile and compressed ProperTable distribution file can be found in the dist folder along with the css file.
+The compiled and compressed ProperTable distribution file can be found in the dist folder along with the css file.
 Add the default stylesheet `dist/propertable.min.css`, then import it into any module.